 Linking internally or externally from one of your pages to another, this passing of PageRank is also commonly described as “link juice” or “link equity.”

 The amount of link authority passed depends on two things:

 - The quality of the referring page

-- The total number of outbound links on the referring webpage
+- The total number of outbound links (outgoing links, external links) on the referring webpage

 Even though Link Juice is a common terminology, it is not in Google’s vocabulary, which means the SEO community coined it.

 Every webpage has a limited amount of link juice it can pass.
 A website cannot give more equity than it has acquired.
 A lot like you cannot lend someone money you don’t have.
 This is why it is important to study your link structure.

 When a webpage links out to other pages, the links on that page are divided equally, and all share an equal portion of the points.

 You can tell Google not to pass PageRank by adding a NoFollow tag (e.g., rel=” nofollow”).
 However, these NoFollow links are still seen as part of the total links on the page, reducing the overall value of link juice.